Ulster Defence Regiment: Loyalist infiltration

 When the regiment was formed, the UDA did not yet exist; it would not be established until September 1971.
 Dual membership was initially acceptable to the military authorities as the UDA was not seen as a threat to the state.
 This changed when on 29 November 1972, the GOCNI, on instructions from Westminster, announced that dual membership of UDR and paramilitary organisations would not be tolerated and began a purge which saw 171 soldiers with links to the UDA discharged by the end of 1975.
 Lt Col Dion Beard (1RTR) commander of 3 UDR issued a battalion order:

 I will not tolerate any active participation by members of this battalion in any organisation which encourages violence... you cannot play in both teams.
 Either you believe in law and order applied equally to all men, or you believe in violence as a means of achieving political ends.
 In this respect the UDA is no better than IRA.
 Not only should you take no part in UDA activities but you should discourage your fellow citizens [from doing so].

 A similar statement was issued by the commanding officer of 11 UDR when Ian Paisley's Third Force was established in 1981.
 The media reported that he had issued a battalion order to the effect that any soldier who became involved in the Third Force would be dismissed.

 During the regiment's 22-year history, loyalist raids were mounted against 3 UDR, 5 UDR, 7 UDR, 10 UDR, and 11 UDR.
 Subsequent to a raid against 11 UDR's C company, Lurgan on 20 October 1972, the guard commander, Sgt.
 Billy Hanna MM, was convicted of supplying arms and information to loyalist paramilitaries.
 Most were recovered in follow up operations, but some were later proven to have been used by loyalist organisations to carry out crimes, including murders.
 Most stolen weapons were taken by loyalist organisations, but a number of soldiers were killed by members of the IRA who attacked their homes to steal rifles.
-By the end of 1972, according to a Ministry of Defence in a parliamentary answer, 193 UDR weapons had been stolen, 130 in raids on armouries or points of duty.
-Only 76 stolen weapons had been recovered at that point.
-An August 1973 draft document prepared by British military intelligence asserted that the "vast majority" of UDR weapons stolen up to that point were in the possession of loyalist paramilitaries.